Why Don’t We All Become Anarchists?

 Therefore, everything that concerns decision-making for the society as a whole is tossed away, too.
 You, the “good” anarchists may gather together and take “good” decisions about yourselves, but when the muscular guys come to the neighborhood, I don’t know you and you don’t know me.
 Agreed?

 Fine, we got rid of all authorities: executive, judicial, and legislating.
-Wasn’t this the fundamental issue of anarchy?
+Wasn’t this the fundamental goal of an-archy?
 We achieved it, and indeed, with a single checkmating move: the dismantling of the police!
-Like a knitted sweater, which is un-knit in your hands by pulling just one string of it.
-Now, the result was the establishment of the law of mafia, and maybe some of you believe that all the consequences end there, and that perhaps we might manage to avoid the mafia rule with some other smart move.
-Unfortunately, truth is much more ruthless: as you’ll see below, not only the mafiosi will not survive, but neither you nor anybody else will.
+Like a knitted sweater, which is un-knit in your hands by pulling just one thread of it.
+Now, the result was the establishment of the law of mafia, and maybe some of you believe that the consequences end there, and that perhaps we might manage to avoid the mafia rule with some other clever trick.
+Unfortunately, reality is ruthless: as you’ll see below, not only will the Mafiosi not survive, but neither you nor anybody else will.
 Let’s keep going.

 Now, suppose I am an employee at a company, and the bright first day of our anarchic life has just dawned, in the year 1 A.A.
 (After Anarcho-self-determination.)

 Why should I work for my boss?
-I can very well get organized with my co-workers, and after they also understand and assimilate the new situation, we can all go to our boss’s office and force him to relinquish to us the title of ownership of the company.
+I can very well get organized with my co-workers, and after they also digest and assimilate the new situation in their minds, we can all go to our boss’s office and force him to relinquish to us the company title of ownership.
 Or, even better, we can force him to sell the company by himself and give us its value in cash.
 We can hold him as a hostage, if we wish, until he does it.
 Who’s gonna prevent us?
 The police?
+Ha-ha!
 The police ain’t no more!
 Or, maybe, the private security people that our company pays?
 But they, too, are poor working fellows like us.
 They can also break in their own boss’s office (after we explain the idea to them).
-And if, after the company is sold and we get the cash, do not have a job anymore, so what, folks?
-The cash we got must be many times more than what we’d earn in our entire life.
-Or maybe not, but whatever the case is, we believe that it must be so, and that’s why we broke in our boss’s den, and we drank all the whiskey he had stored in his bar for treating the high-class guests.
+And if, after the company is sold and we get the cash, we don’t have a job anymore, so what, folks?
+The cash we got must be many times more than what we’d earn in our whole life.
+Or maybe not, but whatever the case is, we believe that it must be so, and that’s why we broke in our boss’s den, and we drank all the whiskey he had in his mini-bar for treating the high-class guests.

-Perhaps I don’t sound very serious in the above paragraph, but if you can think of some really serious reason for which it is not in the workers’ interests to get hold of their boss’s company, please make them known to me, so I learn them, too.
+Perhaps I don’t sound very serious, above, but if you can think of some really serious reason for which it is not in the workers’ interests to get hold of their boss’s company, please make them known to me, so I learn them, too.

-I believe it might take a bit of time for the workers to really get it that they can indeed do the above without any legal consequence (legal? ha-ha!) but finally they will get it.
+I believe it might take a bit of time for the workers to really get it that they can indeed do the above without any legal consequence (legal? ha-ha!) but finally they’ll get it.
 And they’ll do it.
 At least some of them will, and when the rest see it and realize that it can be done, they’ll do it, too.
-And the above is not the only way in which workers can act, now that there is no police.
+And the above is not the only way in which workers can act, in the absence of police.
 For example, they can form a gang — even together with their employer — and go and destroy their competitor’s business at night.
 What one can do when consequences are absent is only limited by one’s imagination.

 In short, entrepreneurial activity will come to a grinding halt.

-Eventually, those of us who do survive will be driven back to the stage of hunter-gatherer.
+Eventually, the survivors among us will be driven back to the hunter-gatherer stage.
 But we won’t survive even there, because our environment is not in a position to support hunter-gatherers anymore.
 Take a look around, observe how our country has become after centuries of exploitation through farming and animal husbandry: those dry, bald, rocky hills in southern Greece used to be all green in ancient times.
-We know this because the classic Greek texts talk about animals like the wild boar, the bear, the lion, and others, which wouldn’t be able to survive in today’s environment because they would have nothing to prey upon.
+We know this because the ancient Greek texts talk about animals like the wild boar, the bear, the lion, and others, which wouldn’t be able to survive in today’s environment because they would have nothing to prey upon.
 Do you see animals for hunting anywhere?
-Perhaps on some ridge of the Pindus Mts.,(3) yes, but how many of us can go and live on Pindus?
-And for how many is the game there sufficient?
+Perhaps on some ridge of the Pindus Mts.,(*) yes, but how many of us can go and live on Pindus?
+And for how many is the game sufficient there?
 Further, with what shall we be hunting?
-Bullets are not an option, we’ll soon run out of them — remember, technology is kaput! — therefore we’ll resort to stones, bows and arrows, and to makeshift fishhooks, to catch occasionally some fish, with the vitamin that’s good for the eyes.
+Bullets are not an option, we’ll soon run out of them — remember, technology is kaput! — therefore we’ll resort to stones, bows and arrows, and to makeshift fishhooks, to catch an occasional fish, with the vitamin that’s good for the eyes.

-Note please that I rate the idea that anarchism can be implemented at a local level only, and not global (worldwide), e.g., only in Greece, as moronic, at best.
-Shortly after we dismantle structures like police and the army in our country, thus becoming an anarchic society, our “friends” and “allies” from the east will invade with their army — which, in contrast to us geniuses, will not have dismantled — using the most ridiculous excuse: e.g., the protection of Islamic minorities.
-Subsequently their own rules will be imposed on us, which today include, for instance, an ever-increasing trend of forcing women to wear the Islamic turban (so that men do not get a hard-on by seeing the hair of the head of women), the imposing of much stricter policing of our lives than the present one, the suppressing and prohibition of thought that deviates from what they consider “kosher”, and other such charming things.
-If you have more ideas similar to this one about how anarchy can be implemented, I have a request: please take your little bucket and go a bit further to play.
+Parenthetically, note please that I rate the idea that anarchism can be implemented at a local level only, and not global (worldwide), e.g., only in Greece, as moronic, at best.
+Shortly after we dismantle structures like police and the army in our country, thus becoming an anarchic society, our “friends” and “allies” from the east will invade with their army — which, contrary to us geniuses, they won’t have dismantled — using the most ridiculous excuse: e.g., the protection of Islamic minorities.
+Subsequently, their own rules will be imposed on us, which today include, for instance, an ever-increasing trend of forcing women to wear the Islamic turban (so that men don’t get a hard-on by seeing the women’s hair of the head, folks!), the imposing of much stricter policing of our lives than the present one, the suppressing and prohibition of thought that deviates from what they consider “kosher”, and other such charming things.
+If you have more ideas similar to this one about how anarchy can be implemented, I have a request: please take your little bucket and go play somewhere else, okay?

 The term “complex system” is a scientific one, which I will not define here, but it will become understood to whoever is unfamiliar with it through the examples that I give below.